nikwin/nikwin.github.io/_posts/2018-12-30-viceDeduction.md

 title: "The Fear and Allure of Pure Narrative Gaps"
 tag: articles
 date: 2018-12-30
-desc: How missing a part of the interface of The Shrouded Isle led to an interesting difference in its gameplay.
+desc: "How missing a part of the interface of The Shrouded Isle led to an interesting difference in its gameplay."
 ---
 <h2>[The Fear and Allure of Pure Narrative Gaps](/blog/articles/viceDeduction)</h2>